lermert/ants_2/README.md

 click

-It is recommended to install the dependencies with anaconda (https://www.continuum.io/downloads), except in the case of mpi4py where depending on OS pip may work better.
+It is recommended to install the dependencies with anaconda (https://www.continuum.io/downloads), except in the case of mpi4py where depending on OS installation using pip may work better.

 # Installation